Country Living in a Cariboo Valley

 Harvested carrots and lovage

-Starting your own stockpile of food is a way to save some money and start to feel more in control of your own personal food supply.
+Starting your own food stockpile is a way to save money and feel more in control of your personal food supply.

 A basket of fresh garden greens sits on a kitchen counter